St. Helena fire chief admitted to hospital after crew battles hours-long house fire

 Pictures from the fire department showed a house engulfed in flames with a heavy amount of smoke.
 The fire department called it a "very large and hot fire."

+On Sunday, the fire department posted an update on social media saying their chief has left the hospital and is now recovering at home.

-No information on the condition of the chief or anyone else involved in the fire is available at this time.
+No information on the condition of anyone else involved in the fire is available at this time.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.